East and West clash in Bulgaria’s snap general election | bne IntelliNews

 The parties expected to enter Bulgaria’s parliament after the snap general election on October 2 fall into two broad camps: pro-Russian and pro-Western, neither of which is expected to secure a stable majority.

 This represents a fundamental shift in alignment since Russia’s invasion of Ukraine.
-Previously in Bulgaria, the reformist Change Continues and Democratic Bulgaria had worked with the Bulgarian Socialist Party (BSP) and President Rumen Radev in an attempt to root out corruption and tackle the graft that had flourished during ten years of government by Boyko Borissov’s populist Gerb party.
+Previously in Bulgaria, the reformist Change Continues and Democratic Bulgaria had worked with the Bulgarian Socialist Party (BSP) and President Rumen Radev in an attempt to root out corruption and tackle the graft that had flourished during ten years of government by Boyko Borissov’s populist Gerb Party.

-That alliance has now broken down with East-West orientation becoming the biggest dividing line in Bulgarian politics.
+That alliance has now broken down, with East-West orientation becoming the biggest dividing line in Bulgarian politics.

-At least six and possibly as many as nine parties are expected to pass the threshold to enter parliament, leaving it as fragmented as ever.
+At least six and possibly as many as nine parties are expected to pass the threshold to enter Parliament, leaving it as fragmented as ever.
 Despite the pressing economic issues facing Bulgaria and the need for a clear strategy in areas such as energy security, Bulgaria is likely to face yet more political uncertainty post-election.

 Pro-Western reformers … and some unlikely allies

 The pro-Western reformist group comprises of two former coalition partners, Change Continues and Democratic Bulgaria.
 Although there were wide expectations that the two formations, which have similar priorities, would join forces for the October 2 vote, Change Continues decided to go it alone.
-However, the party said that in the next parliament it will for sure work in coalition with Democratic Bulgaria.
+However, the party said that in the next parliament it will certainly work in coalition with Democratic Bulgaria.

 What the two formations have in common is their strong pro-Ukrainian and pro-Western orientation, while they are also firmly against the Russian influence in the country.
 The last government led by Change Continues’ Kiril Petkov expelled 70 Russian diplomats in June.
 The move was backed by Democratic Bulgaria, but strongly opposed by their third coalition partner, the pro-Russian Bulgarian Socialist Party (BSP).